AlttiRi/keep-lister/README.md

 ---

-Just look at the examples:
+Just look at the examples (click on the links to open the site with the demo scans):

 **[Win 10 scan (as Admin)](https://alttiri.github.io/directory-snapshot-explorer/?filepath=/json-flat-scans/windows-admin.json.gz)** |
 [Win 10 scan](https://alttiri.github.io/directory-snapshot-explorer/?filepath=/json-flat-scans/windows.json.gz)